Huddersfield Giants

 The Huddersfield Giants are an English professional rugby league club from Huddersfield, West Yorkshire, England.
-Huddersfield play their home games at the Accu Stadium and compete in Super League, the top tier of British rugby league.
+Huddersfield play their home games at the FLAIR Stadium in Dewsbury and currently compete in the Super League, the top tier of British rugby league.

 Huddersfield Giants have won the League Championship seven times and Challenge Cup six times.

 The club's home colours are claret and thin gold hooped shirt, claret shorts and claret and gold hooped socks.
-They have or have had rivalries with Leeds Rhinos, Bradford Bulls, Halifax, Oldham, Rochdale Hornets, Wakefield Trinity, Batley Bulldogs and Dewsbury Rams.
+They have or have had rivalries with Leeds Rhinos, Bradford Bulls, Halifax, Oldham, Keighley Cougars, Wakefield Trinity, Batley Bulldogs and Dewsbury Rams.